National Women's Soccer League expansion: Other USL markets

 In August 2018, Research Triangle TV station WRAL reported on remarks made by North Carolina Courage owner Steve Malik, also owner of the USL's North Carolina FC, to WRAL's sister radio station.
 He had been asked about rumors that the NWSL and USL were exploring a partnership, and chose to reframe the question to the issue of league expansion:I just came from the USL meetings.
 Are there USL clubs that NWSL is talking to?
 Absolutely.
 There are some great fits where, if you build a 10,000- to 12,000-seat stadium in an urban area in a top 40 or top 50 market, particularly one that may not have Major League Soccer.
 If you own that stadium, do you want some dates?
 Yeah, you want some dates.

 The WRAL-TV report speculated that at least five USL markets were potentially viable as NWSL expansion targets for 2020 and beyond.
 In addition to Louisville, whose NWSL side ultimately debuted in 2021, Hartford, Phoenix, Sacramento, and San Antonio were identified as possible targets.
 Amanda Duffy, then NWSL director of operations, had connections to the management of San Antonio FC, having previously worked under that club's managing director Tim Holt when he was the president of the USL parent organization.
 However, after the 2019 FIFA Women's World Cup, USL announced its intention to form its own women's league, which on September 21, 2021, was announced as the second-division USL Super League.
-As noted previously, the prospective Sacramento NWSL group changed its focus to San Diego and established San Diego Wave FC in that city for the 2022 NWSL season.